 … False Gods”

-Tommy and the girls joined me on the “We are False…” backup vocals.
-I was so proud of them, just jumping in without any hesitation.
-Their pure, high vocals inspired me to create ringing leads.
-Of course Tommy’s voice cracked, which I harmonized on the guitar with a Hendrix-like leads.
-Robby looked over in amazement and glee.
-He threw himself on the stage floor, as I created a feedback loop that made the amps sound like the apocalypse had happened.
+Tommy and the girls join me on the “We are False…” backup vocals.
+I’m so proud of them, just jumping in without any hesitation.
+Their pure, high vocals inspire me to create ringing leads.
+Of course Tommy’s voice cracks, which I harmonize on the guitar with Hendrix-like leads.
+Robby looks over in amazement and glee.
+He throws himself on the stage floor, as I create a feedback loop that makes the amps sound like the apocalypse has happened.

-One of the freshmen sitting with Bunny on the floor screamed, scaring all the kids, who piled all over Bunny.
-Tommy jumped on top of them all, spurring Bunny to rise.
-Noah screamed ‘hut.”
-And Gator rose from a grave of kids, with Tommy on his back.
-They rode up the right aisle and down the left, with the screaming kids chasing them.
-The older kids were frozen in their seats while Robby did his Mael prayer in tongues, flopping on his back on the stage.
+One of the freshmen sitting with Bunny on the floor screams, scaring all the kids, who pile all over Bunny.
+Tommy jumps on top of them all, spurring Bunny to rise.
+Noah shouts ‘hut.”
+And Gator rises from a grave of kids, with Tommy on his back.
+They ride up the right aisle and down the left, with the screaming kids chasing them.
+The older kids are frozen in their seats while Robby does his Mael prayer in tongues, flip-flopping on his back on the stage.

-I instantly changed to the Stooges’ ‘I wanna be your Dog,’ shouting “Iggy” to Michael and Hippie.
+I instantly change to the Stooges’ ‘I wanna be your Dog,’ shouting “Iggy” to Michael and Hippie.

-‘Gator, recognizing the song from the coffee shop fiasco, threw off Bunny’s outfit and started howling and barking, while thrashing around on the floor with Tommy.
-They actually listened to the lyrics, jumped on stage, and were groveling at our feet.
-The freshmen were cowering against the side walls.
-Some of the older kids ran out the back.
+‘Gator, recognizing the song from the coffee shop fiasco, throws off Bunny’s outfit and starts howling and barking, while thrashing around on the floor with Tommy.
+They actually listen to Robby’s lyrics, jump on stage, groveling at our feet.
+The freshmen are cowering against the side walls.
+Some of the older kids run out the back.

-“Wait,” I cried.
+“Wait,” I cry.
 “Scared?
-This was my life in rock n roll hell.
-I found my aim was true in country.”
+This is my life in rock n roll hell.
+I found my aim is true in country.”

 “Angels beating all their wings in time,